 Prerequisite: This is Part 7 of the Production Agents Deep Dive series.
-Start with Part 0: Overview for context.
+Read Part 5: Observability first — semantic monitoring catches the silent-failure half of the injection class.

 Why This Matters